 Frank Lloyd Wright Building Con'd

-Download the free Guggenheim app to explore our landmark Frank Lloyd Wright building.
+Download our app for a multimedia guide to the landmark Frank Lloyd Wright building.

 View an interactive time line documenting the design and construction of the Guggenheim Museum.

 Explore the permanent collection of the Guggenheim Museum.

 Even as it embraced nature, Wright's design also expresses his unique take on modernist architecture's rigid geometry.
 The building is a symphony of triangles, ovals, arcs, circles, and squares.
 Forms echo one another throughout: oval-shaped columns, for example, reiterate the geometry of the fountain and the stairwell of the Thannhauser Building.
 Circularity is the leitmotif, from the rotunda to the inlaid design of the terrazzo floors.

 The meticulous vision took decades to be fulfilled.
 Originally, the large rotunda was to be accompanied by a small rotunda and a tower.
 The small rotunda (or monitor building, as Wright called it) was intended to house apartments for Rebay and Guggenheim but instead became offices and miscellaneous storage space.
 In 1965, the second floor of the building was renovated to display the museum's growing permanent collection, and with the restoration of the museum in 1990–92, it was turned over entirely to exhibition space and rechristened the Thannhauser Building in honor of one of the most important bequests to the museum.